What is Transformer Aluminum Strip?

 Temper: Almost all are supplied in O temper (soft annealed).
 After full annealing, the strip offers excellent winding performance and elongation, preventing cracking during coil winding.

-Transformer Aluminum Strip Quality Requirements
+Haomei Transformer Aluminum Strip Quality Standards

 As a professional transformer aluminum strip manufacturer, Haomei Aluminum fully understands that aluminum strip for transformers is fundamentally different from ordinary industrial aluminum strip in terms of performance and safety.
 To meet the long-term stable operation requirements of power equipment, we implement much stricter technical standards in production and quality inspection, ensuring every coil meets transformer-grade application requirements: